RIPK1 inhibition has therapeutic potential in treating autoimmune, inflammatory, and neurodegenerative disorders.

 Ocadusertib (previously LY3871801/R552), an oral, potent, and selective inhibitor of RIPK1, discovered by Rigel's Research team, is being developed for the treatment of autoimmune and inflammatory disorders by Eli Lilly.
 In preclinical studies, R552 demonstrated prevention of joint and skin inflammation in a RIPK1-mediated murine model of inflammation and tissue damage.

-Lilly is also leading preclinical and clinical development of brain-penetrating RIPK1 inhibitors in central nervous system (CNS) diseases.
-Selection of RIPK1 inhibitor candidates that cross the blood-brain barrier for CNS diseases is underway.
+Pursuant to the collaboration, Lilly is also leading preclinical and clinical development of brain-penetrating RIPK1 inhibitors in central nervous system (CNS) diseases.
+In early October, Rigel received notification from Lilly that it will terminate the CNS disease program, which will become effective 60 days following notification.

 Development of ocadusertib: